microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

 ## Exercise 1: Configure Release Definition

-We will use ARM template as **Infrastructure as a Code**  in the release definition to provisions a Web App, and a Web App Service Plan, under the specified resource group.
+You will use ARM template as **Infrastructure as a Code** in the release definition to provision a Web App, and a Web App Service Plan under the specified resource group.

 1. Go to **Releases** under **Pipelines** tab, select release definition **PHP** and click on **Edit**